 - The NEEC Refractive Vision Correction Center is not a single-procedure laser-only practice.
 By having the capability and familiarity with all modalities of refractive surgical vision correction, our broadly experienced refractive surgeons offer each and every patient the optimal solution to their vision correction problem and situation.

-Contact our laser eye surgery practice to set up a custom wavefront LASIK consultation.
-With an office Boston, we are conveniently located for many residents of Massachusetts, New Hampshire, and surrounding areas.
+Contact our laser eye surgery practice to set up a custom wavefront consultation.
+With an offices in and around the Boston metro area, we are conveniently located for many residents of Massachusetts.

 Consider scheduling a no-obligation consultation to determine if you are a suitable candidate for LASIK vision correction surgery.

 A consultation allows our vision correction specialists to conduct a free comprehensive exam of your eyes to evaluate your vision prescription, eye health, cornea thickness, and other important factors.
 This consultation comes at no cost and can provide valuable information to help you make an informed decision on whether LASIK or another procedure is right for you.